rolies106/vagrant-ci/README.md

 * Jenkins web could be accessed from http://jenkins.vagrant-ci.dev.
 * Mailcatcher web could be accessed from http://mail.vagrant-ci.dev.
 * MariaDB could be accessed using ssh to vagrant box using `vagrant` as both of username and password, and give `root` for both of username and passwotd to mariadb.
+* Selenium server could be accessed from http://vagrant-ci.dev:4444

 ## License